mostafiz57/bd_info/README.md

-# Bangladesh Information ..It is very good project for structure
+# Bangladesh Information ..It is very good project for learning node project structure
-Web client for umaps tracker

 ## Stack
 This app is based on (M)EAN stack.
 The bracket wrapped arround M mean that mongodb is not required, may be it would be included sometime in the future.